-It is currently undecided when the government will open its borders up for tourism again.
-If you are considering visiting Japan, please review carefully the information available from the Government of Japan, as well as from your country’s embassy or consulate in Japan.
+If you are considering visiting Japan, please carefully review the information available from the Government of Japan, as well as from your country’s embassy or consulate in Japan.
 Some resources are listed below.

 There are currently no restrictions in place on intercity or interstate travel within Japan.
 However, if you are planning on doing the pilgrimage in Shikoku during this time, please thoroughly do your research on information available from the local governments in Shikoku, as well as the temples and lodgings you plan to visit or stay at during your travels.